stratisMarkou/continuous-psrl/README.md

 ## Fixes to get the agent working

 Modifications, sanity checks and fixes to get the basic agent working:
-* Debug posterior predictive function (and possibly other functions)
-* Ensure posterior samples are sensible (plot in a notebook)
 * Increase subsampling factor to 2 or 3, reduce the horizon
 * Ensure models and policy train properly:
   - Train GP models via LBFGS